-Some insurers provide salary protection cover or business insurance cover for people who are self-employed or own their own business.
+Some insurers provide business insurance for people who are self-employed or own their own businesses.

-That said, most insurers do not provide salary insurance to the self-employed as they’re often more likely to find business interruption insurance more beneficial.
+That said, most insurers do not provide income protection to the self-employed as they’re often more likely to find business interruption insurance more beneficial.

-You should choose a provider based on the features and costs of the income cover plans that they offer but also based on the reliability, reputation, and level of service of the insurer.
+You should choose a provider based on the features and costs of the income protection plans that they offer but also based on the reliability, reputation, and level of service of the insurer.

-If you depend solely on your salary to pay your bond, insurance plans, debit orders, school fees, and household necessaries such as groceries, and maintenance expenses then insurance is worth it for you.
+If you depend solely on your salary to pay your bond, insurance plans, debit orders, school fees, and household necessities such as groceries, and maintenance expenses then insurance is worth it for you.